IBMTechSales/klp-think2022-labs/1156_Liberty-gettingStartedWithDevMode/README.md

         gedit server.xml

     c.
-Add the Make the following minor change to the server.xml file
+Make the following minor change to the server.xml file

     **Change the highlighted line:**